UN5T48L3/SnapMagic/README.md

 # Daily Snapshot Automation for VirtualBox

-This script automates the process of creating a daily snapshot for a VirtualBox virtual machine and deleting any existing snapshots to save disk space.
-It is designed to be used with Windows operating systems.
+This PowerShell script automates the creation of daily backups for a VirtualBox VM, removing older snapshots to conserve space, and ensuring that only snapshots with the name format "DailyBackup_" are deleted if they are older than 3 days.

 ## Requirements
 - Windows operating system